-In the field of the software engineering, it's a very well-known fact that the testing performed at early stages of the development lifecycle has always proven to be a time and cost saving solution.
+In the field of the software engineering, it's a very well-known fact that the testing performed at early stages of the development life-cycle has always proven to be a time and cost saving solution.
 Early identification and detection saves efforts and time to fix bugs and issues, which may got complicated and difficult to correct at later stages.
 Smoke testing and Sanity testing are few of the important testing types which ensure the detection of bugs and defects in the early stages of the development cycle.
-Let's have a small overview of these two testing methodologies.
+Let's have a small overview of Smoke Testing vs Sanity Testing methodologies.

 This testing technique helps in saving precious time and valuable efforts of testers to work on relatively unstable or incomplete build which may eventually breaks down at the later & complex stages of testing.